-Sardinia is undoubtedly one of the most beautiful islands in the world.
-Are you planning a trip to Sardinia for the first time and want to see it from North to South in one trip?
+Sardinia is one of the most beautiful islands in the world.
+Do you dream of visiting it and don't want to miss the best destinations in Sardinia?

-The tour that I propose starts from the north-western extremity of Sardinia with the Gulf of Asinara.
-The Gulf of Asinara is located in the province of Sassari and is formed by the island of Asinara, Punta scorno (Asinara) to the west and Capo Testa to the east.
+Our tour of the best destinations in Sardinia starts from the north-western tip of the island with the Gulf of Asinara.
+The Gulf of Asinara is located in the province of Sassari and is formed by the island of Asinara, Punta scorno (Asinara) to the West and Capo Testa to the East.
 It is not the northernmost tip of Sardinia but it is an obligatory stop from which to start.

-The entire coastline of the Gulf of Asinara is scattered with beautiful beaches known all over the world.
-They are part of several municipalities such as Stintino and Badesi of which I cannot help but mention: La Pelosa, Le Saline, Ezzi Mannu and the Holy River.
+The entire coastline of the Gulf of Asinara is dotted with beautiful and world-famous beaches that are part of several municipalities such as Stintino and Badesi.
+Among these beaches, we cannot fail to mention La Pelosa, Le Saline, Ezzi Mannu and Fiume Santo.

-To these is added the Platamona beach, which is 15 km long.
-A beach of pure white sand and shells brought by the sea currents.
-With its length, it reaches the beaches of Castelsardo, in particular Lu Bagnu, one of the beaches with the best panoramic point of view of the whole gulf.
+To these is added the Platamona beach, a beach of pure white sand and shells brought by the sea currents.
+Passing through Marina di Sorso, one arrives at the beaches of Castelsardo, particularly Lu Bagnu, one of the beaches with the best panoramic view of the entire gulf.

 The gulf closes in Gallura with the so-called Costa Paradiso.
 It is characterized by small inlets and sandy coves, which can be reached mostly by boat.